-The Scheme invested in a collection of unregulated, high risk investments, such as shares in private companies and private loans.
+The Scheme invested in a collection of unregulated, high-risk investments, many of which were shares in overseas private companies.
 Dalriada continues to pursue the outstanding investments.
 However, obtaining cooperation from some of the entities involved is difficult, so it is currently unclear as to what value, if any, will be returned to the Scheme from these purported investments in due course.
 If any recoveries are made, Dalriada will keep members informed by way of further Announcements.